A pseudospectral method for solution of the radiative transport equation: Introduction

 Numerical solutions to the RTE in arbitrary three-dimensional geometries are typically sought by stochastic Monte-Carlo (MC) estimates.
 This approach converges to the solution in the limit of an infinite number of trials, and is inherently parallelisable.
 Despite the availability of a number of high performance codes, it remains a challenge to generate high quality estimates at distances far from a source, where statistical noise dominates.
 Furthermore, practical implementations require the use of variance reduction techniques which produce complex geometry dependent noise statistics which prevents modelling of the noise statistics as part of, e.g., an image reconstruction procedure.

-Deterministic methods can be categorised by how they treat the angular discretisation. \begin{itemize} \item Discrete ordinate ($S_N$) methods discretise the angular basis over a set of vectors equally spaced over the unit-circle or sphere. $S_N$ methods suffer from ray effects and may require stabilisation which affects both the performance and accuracy of their solutions. \item Spherical harmonic discretisations ($P_N$ methods) expand the solution in the natural orthogonal basis over the sphere, and truncate the series to allow numerical solution. $P_N$ methods can suffer from wave-like distortion owing to the truncation of the angular basis, but perform well in highly scattering media such as biological tissue. \end{itemize} Discretisation in space can be achieved with the finite-element method \cite{SuryaMohan:2011vn, Tarvainen:2005gh, Egger:2016iv}, though the large size of the resultant system matrices has limited the practical application of this method.
+Deterministic methods can be categorised by how they treat the angular discretisation. \begin{itemize} \item Discrete ordinate ($S_N$) methods discretise the angular basis over a set of vectors equally spaced over the unit-circle or sphere. $S_N$ methods suffer from ray effects and may require stabilisation which affects both the performance and accuracy of their solutions. \item Spherical harmonic discretisations ($P_N$ methods) expand the solution in the natural orthogonal basis over the sphere, and truncate the series to allow numerical solution. $P_N$ methods can suffer from wave-like distortion owing to the truncation of the angular basis, but perform well in highly scattering media such as biological tissue. \end{itemize} The use of the RTE within biomedical optics extends across a number of modalities.
+Low-resolution time-resolved modalities such as diffuse optical tomography (DOT) require time-dependent solutions on picosecond temporal scales in domains c.
+100mm on a side, with feature sizes of a few millimeters.
+High-resolution hybrid modalities such as photoacoustic tomography require steady-state solutions in smaller domains c.
+10mm on a side, but may require sub-millimeter resolution.
+In all cases, domains are scattering dominated, with scattering coefficients c 10mm$^{-1}$ compared to absoprtion coefficeints of c.
+0.01mm$^{-1}$, at the near-infrared wavelengths of interest.
+In this diffuse regime, $P_N$ methods are particularly appropriate as the smooth radiance fields which result are accurately captured in approximations of a lower order than would be required in an $S_N$ method.

+Discretisation in space can be achieved with the finite-element method \cite{SuryaMohan:2011vn, Tarvainen:2005gh, Badri:2018fo}, though the large size of the resultant system matrices has limited the practical application of this method.
 Alternatively, finite-difference \cite{Sakami:2002jc} and finite-volume \cite{Asllanaj:2012bz} methods have been proposed, but the inherent derivative operations require fine discretisation and the use of higher order derivative stencils, leading to limitations in their application in large domains.
+Mesh-free techniques have also been proposed \cite{Kindelan:2010cn}.
+There exists a significant body of work on solutions to the transport equation in other fields, such as neutron transport \cite{Wareing:2001aa}.
+Here $S_N$ methods are more appropriate, and computational performance requirements can be relaxed since the models are not typically employed as part of iterative inverse solvers.